JanSharp/quick-adjustable-inserters/notes.md

   - [ ] add key bind which enabled being able to pick the drop offset just this once
   - [ ] rerecord videos in which the settings window is visible, since settings have changed now
 - [x] snap pickup highlight to grid
+- [ ] handle pickup or drop vectors of length 0.
+Do not divide by length of vectors without checking if it is 0 first
+- [ ] fix that switching to idle and back after regenerating cache in on configuration changed errors trying to use invalidated cache.prototype